-In the form of a wrist-worn band embedded with flexibile sensors and microprocessers, researchers at Stanford and the University of California Berkeley are unlocking the molecular insights from sweat that could diagnose cystic fibrosis, diabetes and other diseases.
+In the form of a wrist-worn band embedded with flexible sensors and microprocessors, researchers at Stanford and the University of California, Berkeley are unlocking the molecular insights from sweat that could diagnose cystic fibrosis, diabetes, and other diseases.
 The device, which is described in an article published in the journal Proceedings of the National Academy of Sciences, sticks to the skin and stimulates sweat glands, then electronically transmits the results of which molecules are present for analysis and diagnosis.
 Since different molecules and ions create different electrical signals, the device can identify the presence or absence of compounds indicative of disease.
 Researchers ran separate studies to detect different molecules –high chloride levels suggest cystic fibrosis; high glucose can indicate diabetes.

 “This is a huge step forward,” Dr. Carlos Milla, lead co-author of the paper and associate professor of pediatrics at Stanford, said in a statement.

 What he means by that is conventional diagnostic tests for such conditions haven’t changed in 70 years, and a portable, self-contained wearable that uses a smartphone to transmit data to a cloud-based analytics platform could majorly speed up diagnoses as well as treatment time.